 Last week I wrote about encouraging children to flex their inventive muscles, and exercise their ability for creative and imaginative thought.

-My point regarding the inherent fear in spontaneous action or communication has been echoed this week in news that our young people are developing anxiety around the mere act of talking to one another.
+My point regarding the inherent fear in spontaneous action or communication has been echoed in the continuing observation that our young people are developing anxiety around the mere act of talking to one another.

 When you stop and think about it, it’s not such a great surprise.
 The rise of texting as the chosen method of communication has meant that our children get used to having time to consider what they want to say.
 The element of on-the-spot creation is removed, and replaced by the kind of editing they are used to absorbing through so many outlets of social media.

 Are we losing the ability to converse?